 On the business side, we match eCommerce brands with top-performing eCommerce marketers that have experience in that company’s industry or niche.

-So in our previous example, we would match Sally’s Shoes Company with a Pinterest expert that has 10+ years of proven experience running Pinterest ads.
-And once Sally wants to expand into other channels we would be able to match her with more experience and vetted marketing experts for things like email marketing, SEO, CRO, PPC, and marketing strategy.
+So in our previous example, we would match Sally’s Shoes Company with a Pinterest specialist that has 10+ years of proven experience running Pinterest ads.
+And once Sally wants to expand into other channels we would be able to match her with more experience and vetted marketing experts for things like email marketing, SEO, CRO, PPC, paid ads, Facebook ads, and marketing strategy.

 The advantage with Mayple is that we not only match you with the experts but we also help monitor the entire process.
 We handle the payment processing, communication, back-office tasks, and monitor the actual work that’s being done on your behalf.

-We look at the number of tasks that the marketer has accomplished each week, how many times he/she has logged on to the system and we regularly send both the brand and the marketer new ideas and best practices.
+We look at the number of tasks that the marketer has accomplished each week, how frequently he/she has logged on to the system and we regularly send both the brand and the marketer new ideas and best practices.

 Mayple is your objective watchdog that makes sure that the freelance marketer is meeting your goals.